Exporting Data

 Advanced / Programmatic Usage

-Use export_bundles() to export multiple formats in one call.
+Use export_bundles() to export multiple formats in a single call.

 from pathlib import Path